mikeleib/device-scanner/IML/DeviceScannerDaemon/README.md

 1. Processing new incoming events.
 In this mode we will munge and store incoming events.

 2. Send current devices object listing.
-In this mode we will send our current stored devices.
+In this mode we will send our current stored info.

 We use unix domain sockets to communicate with the outside world.

-Consumers can send a Request over the socket to retrieve the current listing:
+Consumers can send a JSON Request over the socket to retrieve the current listing:

-`"Info"`
+`{ "ACTION": "info" }`

 ## Architecture